 Losing weight fast is a relative idea.
-Not so fast that you risk losing muscle mass in the process, not so slow that it takes you forever to get visible results when you can do it quicker.
+It would be best if you did not lose weight so fast that you risk losing muscle mass in the process, not so slow that it takes you forever to get visible results when you can do it quicker.

 As often as it happens in life, simplicity turns out to be your best friend, making nonsense of all the extra data and unnecessary complications that create more problems and aggravations than the ones they are supposed to cure.

-That you need to eat less calories than the ones you spend is no mystery.
-This is the way your body will go into catabolic state, forcing it to open the door to your fat storage and take the calories it needs from there.
+That you need to eat fewer calories than the ones you spend is no mystery.
+This is the way your body will go into a catabolic state, forcing it to open the door to your fat storage and take the calories it needs from there.

 1 – Keep Insulin levels low.

-Insulin is an important hormone with significant impact on fat storage and fat burning depending on its levels in your body.
-The higher the level, the greater the fat storage and the inability of your body to make use of your body fat to burn calories.
+Insulin is an essential hormone with a significant impact on fat storage and fat burning, depending on its levels in your body.
+The higher the level, the greater the fat storage and the inability of your body to use your body fat to burn calories.

 So the key is keeping insulin levels down and steady to encourage your body to draw the calories it needs from your adipose (fat) tissue reservoir.
 How do you do that?
 Simple: avoid carbohydrates and sugar.

-This means that even if you are dieting and take in less calories than you should, you will never burn fat and reduce body weight if you keep eating rice, pasta, pizzas, let alone sugary drinks, cakes, candies even if you eat less of those.
+This means that even if you are dieting and take in fewer calories than you should, you will never burn fat and reduce body weight if you keep eating rice, pasta, pizzas, let alone sugary drinks, cakes, candies even if you eat less of those.

-High insulin levels are a recent disaster in history on mankind associated with the easy availability of carbs and sugars in industrial quantities.
-Not so long ago our ancestors did not have access to unhealthy amounts of carbs and sugars, as a results they were lean and athletic.
+High insulin levels are a recent disaster in the history of humankind associated with the easy availability of carbs and sugars in industrial quantities.
+Not so long ago, our ancestors did not have access to unhealthy amounts of carbs and sugars.

-2 – Replace carbs and sugars with proteins, vegetables and fats, yes fats.
+2 – Replace carbs and sugars with proteins, vegetables, and fats, yes fats.

-Always accompany your proteins with plentiful portions of vegetables like lettuce, salads, cauliflower, broccoli and the likes.
-Not only that, they are also bulky and naturally full of water, so they will make your stomach feel full, preventing over eating.
+Always accompany your proteins with plentiful vegetables like lettuce, salads, cauliflower, broccoli, and the likes.
+Not only that, but they are also bulky and naturally full of water, so they will make your stomach feel full, preventing overeating.

 3 – Listen to your body.

-With the basics of your diet structured around more proteins, more fats, more vegetables and little or no carbs and sugars, you body will be primed to work at its best, restoring its functions at the natural levels they are supposed to work.
+With the basics of your diet structured around more proteins, more fats, more vegetables, and little or no carbs and sugars, your body will be primed to work at its best, restoring its functions at the natural levels they are supposed to work.